Foundation Models for Anomaly Detection: Vision and Challenges

 There are multiple fusion strategies $F(\cdot)$ of embeddings, such as concatenation, weighted averaging, or using attention mechanisms to highlight relevant features.
 This fused representation captures both semantic and relational information, enriching the dataset without the need for large quantities of labeled data.

-For example, AnomalyLLM~\cite{liu2024anomalyllm} was proposed to detect anomaly edges by aligning LLM with dynamic graph.
+For example, AnomalyLLM~\citep{liu2024anomalyllm} was proposed to detect anomaly edges by aligning LLM with dynamic graphs.
 Instead of directly using LLM as an encoder, the backbone LLM takes the embedding from a GNN encoder as input to generate the final representation vector for anomaly detection.
-Despite that FMs have the powerful capacity to capture semantic information, \cite{bakumenko2024advancing} uses LLMs to encode non-semantic categorical data (i.e., journal entries) from real-world financial records.
-Compared with traditional encoders, LLMs could solve the issues of feature heterogeneity and sparsity in financial audits.
-In \cite{bakumenko2024advancing}, a hybrid model that combines sentence-transformer embeddings with machine learning (ML) classifiers is designed to enhance anomaly detection performance.
+Despite that FMs have the powerful capacity to capture semantic information, \citep{bakumenko2024advancing} uses LLMs to encode non-semantic categorical data (i.e., journal entries) from real-world financial records.
+Compared with traditional encoders, LLMs could better solve the issues of feature heterogeneity and sparsity in financial audits.
+In \citep{bakumenko2024advancing}, a hybrid model that combines sentence-transformer embeddings with machine learning (ML) classifiers is designed to enhance anomaly detection performance.
 To compare the performance of different models, three LLMs and five ML classifiers are evaluated from the perspectives of quality, efficiency, and speed, thereby facilitating a comprehensive evaluation.

-\textbf{Discussion.} Utilizing FMs as encoder has demonstrated superior performance on anomaly detection, being capable of effectively capturing rich, general-purpose representations.
-Moreover, many multimodal FMs (e.g., CLIP or GPT-4) enable the simultaneous encoding of data from multiple modalities (e.g., text, image, video) into a unified space, enhancing anomaly detection in complex and multimodal datasets.
-However, despite some papers claiming strong scalability, using FM as encoders faces the challenge of explainability.
-The representations generated by FM directly impact the detection results of models, which may in turn pose transparency and trustworthiness issues in critical applications.
+\textbf{Discussion.} Utilizing FMs as encoder has demonstrated superior performance on anomaly detection, being capable of effectively capturing rich semantic, general-purpose patterns.
+At the same time, many multimodal FMs (e.g., CLIP or GPT-4) enable joint processing of data from multiple modalities (e.g., text, image, video) into a unified space, enhancing anomaly detection in complex and multimodal datasets.
+Moreover, FMs are more resilient to imperfect data thanks to its pretraining stage.
+However, despite some papers claiming strong scalability~\citep{zhang2025scalalog}, the resource-intensive characteristic of FMs limits their use in real-time or edge-based anomaly detection applications.
+Besides, the representations generated by FM directly impact the detection results of models, which may in turn pose transparency and trustworthiness issues in critical applications.